AKASHNEGI-github/MCA-Notes/Object_Oriented_Programming.md

 **Key Concepts in Multithreading**
 - Thread : A thread is the smallest unit of execution in a process.
 In multithreading, multiple threads run within the same process and share the same address space.
-- Concurrency: Running multiple threads seemingly at the same time.
+- Concurrency : Running multiple threads seemingly at the same time.
 The operating system schedules these threads for execution.
-- Parallelism: Running multiple threads at the exact same time on multiple CPU cores.
+- Parallelism : Running multiple threads at the exact same time on multiple CPU cores.

 ### What is Garbage Collection
 Garbage collection refers to this mechanism of handling the memory in the program.
 Through garbage collection, the unwanted memory is freed up by removing the objects that are no longer needed.